imPdhar/Smart-Traffic-Control-System/README.md

 This was the AI code that was designed for Traffic Management purposes in Rakuten's Rakathon 2.0

+Was meant to be implemented on a Raspberry Pi with a camera module.

 The Inspiration and the backstory is documented in [Rakathon2.pdf](https://github.com/imPdhar/Traffic-Signal-Optimisation-/blob/master/Rakathon2.pdf)

 ## Features